quicwg/base-drafts/draft-ietf-quic-transport.md

 ## MAX_DATA Frame {#frame-max-data}

-The MAX_DATA frame (type=0x04) is used in flow control to inform a peer of the maximum amount of data that can be sent on the connection as a whole.
+The MAX_DATA frame (type=0x04) is used in flow control to inform the peer of the maximum amount of data that can be sent on the connection as a whole.

 The frame is as follows: